 Compress images: This checks to see that you have compressed your images.
 The test optimizes your images and compares the file sizes with the images it retrieves from the server.
 If the testing tool has been able to shrink your images, it will alert you that the images retrieved from the server are too large to travel swiftly.

 Cache static content: Serving cached (stored) static content is more efficient than generating each page as it is requested.
 If you aren’t caching your static content, do so.

 Effective use of CDN: A CDN or content delivery network is a network of computers that each store a copy of your website.
-A browser can often retrieve the page faster when a copy is nearby.
-In this way, content delivery networks can accelerate your page loads.
+A browser can retrieve your site faster when a copy is nearby.
+By minimizing the distance and travel time between your visitor and the computer serving your site, content delivery networks accelerate your page loads.

 These are the main categories that make up your score.
 In the top right corner of the test results, you will see them graded from A to F.